 To train physicians to become outstanding clinicians and surgeons who can treat all aspects of diseases within Otolaryngology Head and Neck Surgery and uphold the highest degree of ethical character and professionalism in academic and private hospitals nationwide.

 Who we are training.

-Our residents come from US allopathic medical schools and represent all cultures and communities.
+Most of our residents come from US allopathic medical schools and represent all cultures and communities.
 Many of our residents have family or educational ties to the New England region.
-Residents choose our program for the robust and comprehensive clinical education, the ability to work in a diverse academic medical center, and to live in Boston.
+Residents choose our program for the robust and comprehensive clinical education, the ability to work in a diverse academic medical center, to participate in innovative research, and to live in Boston.

 How we meet the needs of our service area (local, regional, national).

 We care for patients in four unique settings which covers the population of each institution and represents a diverse patient base.
 BMC is a safety-net tertiary care system for the state of MA and covers primary care for the health centers in the Boston region.
 BCH cares for all children with a variety of complexities from local to international.
 The Boston VA is a tertiary care site for veterans in New England.
 LHMC serves the metro-west and northern suburbs for both secondary and tertiary care.

 How we differentiate our program from others in the same specialty / subspecialty.